-PERKINS BASIC GRANT PROGRAM Texas Higher Education Coordinating Board 2014-2015 APPENDIX D LOCAL PLAN
+PERKINS BASIC GRANT PROGRAM Texas Higher Education Coordinating Board 2016-2017 APPENDIX D LOCAL PLAN

-Each Applicant shall submit a Local Plan that addresses the specific requirements identified in The Perkins Act and the goals of Closing the Gaps by 2015.
+Each Applicant shall submit a Local Plan that addresses the specific requirements identified in The Perkins Act and the goals of 60x30TX - Completion.
 The Local Plan shall be consistent with the Required and Permissible Uses of Funds (Appendix H).